Shoresy

 Shoresy is a Canadian television comedy series created by and starring Jared Keeso that premiered on Crave on May 13, 2022.
 A spin-off of Letterkenny, the series focuses on the titular character of Shoresy (Keeso) as he moves to Sudbury, Ontario, to take a job with a struggling Senior AAA-level ice hockey team, the Sudbury Bulldogs.

 In the United States, the series premiered on Hulu on May 27, 2022.
 A second season was announced in January 2023, which premiered on September 29, 2023.
 In October 2023, the series was renewed for a third season, which premiered on May 24, 2024.
-The fourth season premiered on January 24, 2025, and the series has been renewed for a fifth season.
+The fourth season premiered on January 24, 2025, already having been renewed for a fifth season.
+The fifth season premiered on December 25, 2025, with season six renewed the following month.

 Premise

-After losing 20 straight games and running dead last in the four-team Triple A-level Northern Ontario Senior Hockey Organization (NOSHO), the Sudbury Bulldogs are faced with being completely shut down.
-In an attempt to save the team, veteran player Shore ("Shoresy") makes a bet with team general manager Nat that the team will never lose again if he's given a chance to take control.
+After losing twenty straight games and running dead last in the four team Triple A-level Northern Ontario Senior Hockey Organization (NOSHO), the Sudbury Bulldogs are faced with being completely shut down.
+In an attempt to save the team, veteran player Shore ("Shoresy") makes a bet with team general manager Nat that the team will never lose again if he is given a chance to take control.
 With the help of new coach Sanguinet, a roster of new players, and the dissolution of the team on the line, Shoresy sets out to prove that the Bulldogs can play as a team, sell tickets to games, and make a name for themselves.
-He rebuilds the team with veteran players who share his philosophy that it's not enough to "love to win", they have to "hate to lose".
+He rebuilds the team with veteran players who share his philosophy that it is not enough to "love to win", they have to "hate to lose".